 How much does it cost to film a whole house?

-Whole-home residential window film typically costs $1,500 to $8,000 depending on home size, number of windows, and product selected.
+Whole-home residential window film typically costs vary by market depending on home size, number of windows, and product selected.
 Heat-rejection film for a south-facing room costs significantly less than full-home safety or privacy retrofits.

 Does residential window film really save on energy bills?